 Rear End Collision Damage

 Some rear end accidents are so serious that the vehicles are total losses.
 This can be common depending on the speed of the vehicle at the time of impact.
-If your car was damaged in a rear end collision or injuries were sustained, contact the Maryland car accident lawyers at the Law Offices of Randolph Rice for immediate help.
+If your car was damaged in a rear end collision or injuries were sustained, contact the Maryland car accident lawyers at Rice, Murtha & Psoras for immediate help.